 Most listings are in the $20's per square foot per year.
 The Trader's Point submarket is seeing a an increase in rates.
 In the last 3 months, the median rate went up $23 per sqft per year.

-Compared to the rest of the Indianapolis market, the Trader's Point region has smaller rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Indianapolis market, the Trader's Point submarket has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 8 listings have been posted online, which means new availabilities are probably leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 25% of the office spaces in the Trader's Point are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 8 listings have been posted online, which means listings might be leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 13% of the available space in the Trader's Point are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 8,600 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this market are close to 4 stories.
-Most buildings in this region were built in 2000 and are Class A.
+Even though the median size is 8,600 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are close to 4 floors.
+Most buildings in this area were built in 2000 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Information is the dominant industry in this market.
 Commute by public transit is the most popular way to get to work amongst Trader's Point folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.